PhilipConte/class_util/README.md

 # class_util
-website containing a collection of tools related to classes
+A tool to view Virginia Tech grade distributions

 [Click here to check it out!](http://distributions.pconte.me)

-## distributions
-A tool to view (Virginia Tech) grade distributions

 *note: This project is not affiliated wih Virginia Tech in any way*